Gill Edwards

 Living Magically: A New Vision of Reality

-Written with empathy and openness, the book works as a guide that helps to change the way you relate to day-to-day life.
-It clarifies, gently explains how to restore trust in relationships with one’s own body and the outside world.
-Coincidences, synchronous events, the realization of what you dreamed about – a living metaphysics that comes through the body, if you know how to listen to it.
-The author does not impose her point of view, but rather invites the reader to try, take their own steps and watch what happens.
+Written with empathy and openness, the book guides the reader through gradual process of changes happening in day-to-day life.
+It helps to restore trust in relationships with one’s own body and the universe surrounding us.
+Coincidences, synchronous events, realization of what you dreamed about – a living metaphysics that comes through the body, if you know how to listen to it.
+The author does not impose her point of view, but rather invites the reader to try, take their own steps and see what happens.

 First published in 1991